zylon-ai/private-gpt/README.md

 ```

 Note: because of the way `langchain` loads the `SentenceTransformers` embeddings, the first time you run the script it will require internet connection to download the embeddings model itself.

+### Docker installation

+Run the following command from inside privateGPT/ to build the container:

+`docker build -t privategpt .`

+Then run the following command to run the container and shell into it:

+`docker run -it --name privategpt --rm --volume ./:/code privategpt:latest bash`

+Tip: Add a Docker volume to the directory where your dataset lives with another `--volume <src>:<dest>` and an optional readonly by adding `:ro`, or `<src>:<dest>:ro`

 ## Test dataset
 This repo uses a [state of the union transcript](https://github.com/imartinez/privateGPT/blob/main/source_documents/state_of_the_union.txt) as an example.